ut-ras/ESP8266_Arduino_Examples/README.md

 Example of how to time sync the ESP8266 and generate strings from the time functions in clock.h.
 Synchronize time with the internet and then use c standard library functions to get the current time.

 ## ESPSseServer
 Example of maintaining a HTTP event-stream of Server-Sent Events with ESP8266WebServer.
+Need to do another example this with a different web server because this implementation is not meant to persist connections clients for a long time, but it works with Javascript EventSource because they will reconnect.

 ## ESPHttpNode
 Examples of various HTTP client requests that a device can make to other servers, such as GET, POST, and listening to Server-Sent Event streams.